Efficiency in local differential privacy: Asymptotic lower bounds for estimation in locally private models

 Now consider the case $p=1$.
 Notice that since $\Sigma_{n,\theta}\le \sup_{Q\in\mathcal Q_\alpha}I_\theta(Q\P)$ we must have $P(\Sigma_\theta\le \sup_{Q\in\mathcal Q_\alpha}I_\theta(Q\P))=1$, for every weak accumulation point $\Sigma_\theta$, and thus the most concentrated limiting distribution in the sense of Anderson's Lemma \citep[see, e.g., Corollary~5.7 in][]{Hopfner14} is

 Hence, a regular estimator, in the sense of \eqref{eq:regularEst}, achieving this limiting distribution is called efficient.
-In Section~\ref{sec:MLE} (see especially Theorem~\ref{thm:MLEefficiency}) to come we exhibit such an $\alpha$-sequentially interactive estimation procedure.
+In Section~\ref{sec:MLE} below (see especially Theorem~\ref{thm:MLEefficiency}), we present such an $\alpha$-sequentially interactive estimation procedure.
+Notice that even though we allow for any sequentially interactive mechanism $Q^{(n)}$, the minimal asymptotic variance $\left[\sup_{Q\in\mathcal Q_\alpha}I_\theta(Q\P)\right]^{-1}$ is obtained by optimizing only over non-interactive mechanisms.
+Thus, we can not asymptotically beat non-interactive mechanisms by using a sequential one.
+However, this does not necessarily mean that there is always an efficient non-interactive mechanism, because a maximizer of $Q\mapsto I_\theta(Q\P)$ will typically depend on the unknown $\theta$ and we need some interaction to estimate it.

 In a similar way, one can derive an almost sure version of the convolution theorem, holding for Lebesgue--almost all $\theta\in\Theta$ and avoiding the regularity assumption \eqref{eq:regularEst}.
 Moreover, one can derive a local asymptotic minimax theorem.
 See Theorem~2 of \citet{Jeganathan81} and Theorem~7.12 of \citet{Hopfner14} for the corresponding classical results requiring only the LAMN property.